Escape-Technologies/mookme/README.md

 ### Writing hooks

-Hooks are stored in JSON files called `{hook-type}.json` where the hook type is one of the available git hooks, eg :
+With `mookme`, your hooks are stored in JSON files called `{hook-type}.json` where the hook type is one of the available git hooks, eg :

 - `pre-commit`
 - `prepare-commit-msg`